CycleOperators/BalanceCheckerVerification/blackholes/v2/readme.md

 ## Introduction

-- This repository contains the [source code](blackhole.mo) for canister `5vdms-kaaaa-aaaap-aa3uq-cai`, the CycleOps balance checker canister
+- This repository contains the [source code](blackhole.mo) for canister `2daxo-giaaa-aaaap-anvca-cai`, version 2 (V2) of the the CycleOps balance checker canister
-- It contains scripts allowing a user to verify that canister `5vdms-kaaaa-aaaap-aa3uq-cai` is:
+- It contains scripts allowing a user to verify that canister `2daxo-giaaa-aaaap-anvca-cai` is:
   - blackholed, with 0 controllers
   - running the same wasm binary generated from ([./blackhole.mo](blackhole.mo))